AlertMend/AlertMend.io/public/blog/load-balancing-and-scaling-long-lived-connections-in-kubernetes.md

 ---
-title: "Load Balancing and Scaling Long-Lived Connections in Kubernetes"
+title: "Load Balancing and Scaling Long-Lived"
 excerpt: "Understand how Kubernetes handles WebSockets, gRPC, and database connections—and learn how to properly scale and load balance persistent traffic."
 date: "2025-07-30"
 category: "Kubernetes"
 author: "Arvind Rajpurohit"

 ---

 # Load Balancing and Scaling Long-Lived Connections in Kubernetes